 The two primary aims of the Ipswich Safe City Program are:

-The Ipswich City Council Safe City Monitoring Facility is situated within the CBD and operates 7 days per week, 24 hours per day.
-The facility monitors over 200 cameras across the Ipswich Region.
-Additionally, the monitoring facility has contact with a range of other services in Ipswich to assist in addressing strategies for community safety and policing.
+The Ipswich City Council Safe City monitoring facility includes over three hundred public safety surveillance cameras across the Ipswich region.
+The monitoring facility often collaborates with a range of agencies in an effort to work hand-in-hand to assist in addressing strategies for community safety and policing.
+Such approaches include:

-Remember, no matter how trivial your information may seem, please pass it on, as it may assist us in providing valuable information to Police.
+Remember, no matter how trivial your information may seem, please pass it on as it may provide valuable information to police.

 For further information regarding Safe City or relating to operation of the Safe City cameras please contact Ipswich City Council on (07) 3810 6666.